jadewithgreen/MCODE/README.md

 In our graph:
 - Each protein is a **node**
 - Each interaction between proteins is an **edge**

-We load the dataset, build the graph using NetworkX, calculate vertex weights using k-core density, and visualize the results.
+- We build the graph using **NetworkX**
+- We compute vertex weights using:
+  - k-core values
+  - local density
+- We visualize the weighted graph to highlight potential protein complexes
 ---

 ## Files Included